 Questions and Answers

-Q: Exactly how does this work?
-How is it funded?
+Q: How is your program funded?

 Q: Is there an online portion students have to do for their classes?